-As a minimum, the project must make links to the Kolarctic CBC website as follows: http://kolarctic.info , and http://kolarctic.no
+As a minimum, the project must make links to the Kolarctic CBC website http://kolarctic.info

 The Lead Partner must make the Contact Person in the MA aware of the website.
 At the end of the action, the Lead Partner must copy the website onto a suitable form of data and save it like all other project documents (as instructed in the Project Implementation Manual for Kolarctic CBC projects, Chapter "Closing the project").